mlau154/pymead/README.md

 ## Welcome
 To the documentation page for `pyairpar`, an object-oriented Python 3 package for single- and multi-element Bézier-parametrized airfoil design.
-This Bézier parametrization framework is being presented at the 2022 AIAA Aviation Conference in Chicago, IL under the title "A Bézier Curve Parametrization Framework for Multi-Element Airfoil Systems."
+This Bézier parametrization framework is being presented at the 2022 AIAA Aviation Conference in Chicago, IL under the title "A Parametrization Framework for Multi-Element Airfoil Systems Using Bézier Curves."

 ![Image](https://github.com/mlau154/pyairpar/raw/master/docs/complex_1.png)